Jay-Patel-9/Linux/PAM/pam-authentication.md

 This configuration will allow unkown service to authenticate using pam_unix.so module, However it will not allow user to change password.
 It also logs entry to syslog whenever a service attempts authentication.

 #### PAM on OS Hardening
 PAM plays vital role when it comes to User Authentication and Management.
-PAM can be configured in following ways to Harden Operting System security.
+PAM can be configured in following ways to enhance Operating System's security.

 1. Password creation requirements.
 (Password complexity)
 2. Lockout user after x number of failed attempts.